Kong/docs.konghq.com/app/install/kubernetes.md

 Continue to [db-less and declarative configuration documentation page](/latest/db-less-and-declarative-config/)

-## Additional Steps for Kong Enterprise Trial Users
+## Additional PostgreSQL Steps for Kong Enterprise Trial Users

 1. **Publish a Kong Enterprise Docker image to your container registry**